GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Quality assessment

 To check the accuracy of the photometry, we performed several tests:

-(1) Comparison between the overlapping regions of all 4 chips in D15 data, using eq.\,\ref{compar}.
-We excluded the borders and compared the inner regions of the overlap, where at least 100 frames contribute to each pixel (see, e.g., the weight map in Fig.\,\ref{exp}).
-Fig.\,\ref{overlap} shows the results for the overlap between chips \#1 and \#4.
+(1) We compared the overlapping regions of all four chips in D15 data, using Eq.\,\ref{compar}.
+We excluded the borders and compared the inner regions of the overlap, where at least 100 frames contribute to each pixel (see e.g. the weight map in Fig.\,\ref{exp}).
+Figure\,\ref{overlap} shows the results for the overlap between chips \#1 and \#4.
 As can be seen, the photometric accuracy is satisfactory.
 The uncertainties are at most a few 0.01\,mag.
 These independent estimates of the photometric uncertainties agree well with the combined statistical and systematic uncertainties of our final list.

-(2) Comparison of the photometry from two different epochs, D13 and D15.
+(2) We compared the photometry from two different epochs, D13 and D15.
 In this case, we compared the common stars from each epoch.
 The overlap region is much larger than the one that we had in the previous test, so we found far more common stars, letting us improve on the quality of the analysis and extend it to the central regions of the chips.
-We computed uncertainty upper limits using eq. \ref{compar} and plotted the standard deviations in bins of one magnitude in Fig.\,\ref{ZP_final_uncertainties}.
+We computed uncertainty upper limits using Eq. \ref{compar} and plotted the standard deviations in bins of one magnitude in Fig.\,\ref{ZP_final_uncertainties}.
 The result demonstrates that the estimates of the photometric uncertainties of our final lists are accurate.

-(3) We took HAWK-I observations of several reference stars from the 2MASS calibration Tile 92397 (ra(J2000) 170.45775 dec(J2000) -13.22047), in all three bands, as a crosscheck to test the variability of the zero point.
+(3) We took HAWK-I observations of several reference stars from the 2MASS (Two Micron All-Sky Survey) calibration Tile 92397 (ra(J2000) 170.45775 dec(J2000) -13.22047), in all three bands, as a crosscheck to test the variability of the zero point.
 The calibration field was observed in a way that for each chip a reference star was positioned at nine different locations.
 We applied a standard reduction process to those images taking into account the special sky subtraction that we described above.
-Then, we performed aperture photometry for all nine positions taking 4 different aperture radii to test the uncertainties.
+Then, we performed aperture photometry for all nine positions taking four different aperture radii to test the uncertainties.
 All nine measurements for all the chips agree within the uncertainties with the assumption of a constant ZP across the chips.